 Sidney-by-the-Sea, just 30 minutes north of Victoria, is a refuge for artists and artisans, farmers, and those who prefer a slightly more relaxed pace of life.

 Every Thursday night in the summer, Sidney-by-the-Sea hosts a downtown street market.
 The adorable small-town festival makes everyone feel like a local, with food and drink vendors, live music, activities for kids, and dozens of booths from local creators.
-It’s worth visiting if you plan to pick up a few souvenirs, love live music, or just prefer small oceanfront towns to larger cities.
+It’s one of the best things to do in Victoria if you plan to pick up a few souvenirs, love live music, or just prefer small oceanfront towns to larger cities.

 If you thought California was the only state on the West Coast with great beaches, think again.
 The stunning town of Cannon Beach, just half an hour outside of Astoria, is one of the best places to visit in the Northwest.
 Photographers will love spending time on the beach taking pictures of the famous 235-foot-tall Haystack Rock, while the nearby town of Seaside has an artsy main street and boardwalk perfect for strolling with a latte in hand (Pacific Pearl Coffee is a local favorite.)